rnato35/one-click-aws-eks/blog-post-dev-to.md

-Welcome to the second post in my **One-Click Deployments** series.
-In the [first post](https://dev.to/rmendoza/-one-click-deployments-1-bootstrap-a-gitops-ready-aws-terraform-backend-with-github-actions-49n2), we built a secure Terraform backend with GitHub OIDC.
-Now we're taking it further.
+Welcome to my **One-Click AWS Deployments** post.
+This is a complete guide to deploying a three-tier architecture with EKS using Terraform.

-In this post, you'll deploy a **complete three-tier architecture with EKS using GitHub Actions**.
+In this post, you'll deploy a **complete three-tier architecture with EKS using Terraform**.
 No more spending hours setting up VPCs, subnets, EKS clusters, load balancers, and applications separately.
-We use **GitHub Actions + Terraform modules + Helm** to provision everything from network infrastructure to a running nginx website automatically.
+We use **Terraform modules + Helm** to provision everything from network infrastructure to a running nginx website automatically.

 ---

 ## What You Get

-A single push to `env/dev` triggers GitHub Actions to create:
+A single `terraform apply` command creates:

 - **Complete networking stack** across 2 AZs
   - VPC with public, private app, and private DB subnets